sparrowsaurora/Bash-salt/README.md

 ### **Internet & Networking**

 1. **CLI Weather App** – Fetches weather forecasts using an API.
-2. **Website Uptime Monitor** – Periodically pings websites and alerts on downtime.
-3. **RSS Reader** – Fetches and displays articles from your favorite RSS feeds.
+2. **RSS Reader** – Fetches and displays articles from your favorite RSS feeds.

 ### **Fun & Miscellaneous**